jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 130px; position: absolute; top: 390px; right: 80px;">TOTP</h1>

 !SLIDE
 .notes Rodauth's TOTP feature is separate from the login feature.
 This makes it easy to support a wide variety of authentication needs.
 You can force all users that have accounts to use TOTP.
 You can make TOTP use optional and only require users use it if they sign up for it.
-You can also only require OTP use for sensitive actions.
+You can also only require TOTP use for sensitive actions.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 120px; left: 140px;">Separate</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">TOTP</h1>